If there is anything you wish to know which is not on the website, you can either call in to see us, or use the contact page to get in touch.

-We have two open evenings each year, held in November and March, so that parents can discuss their children's work and progress with the appropriate teachers.
-The Headteacher and staff are also available throughout the year, but you are advised to arrange a definite time for interview to avoid interruptions during teaching periods.
+We have two open evenings each year, held in November and March, so that parents can discuss their child's work and progress with the appropriate teachers.
+The Headteacher and staff are also available throughout the year but you are advised to arrange a definite time for interview to avoid interruptions during teaching periods.

 Illness and Administration of Medicine

-If your child is taken ill at school, we will make him/her as comfortable as possible and contact you.
-It is essential that you keep us up to date with your contact details, if they should change.
+If your child is taken ill at school, we will make her/him as comfortable as possible and contact you.
+It is essential that you keep us up to date with your contact details if they should change.

 Children should cross the roads using the Zebra Crossing in North Road and the Pelican Crossing in Huddersfield Road.
-Children should use the 'Green Cross Code' at all times and I would welcome your continued support with regard to Road Safety and children's safety in general.
+Children should use the 'Green Cross Code' at all times and we welcome your continued support with regard to Road Safety and children's safety in general.